devsh0/mediacat/README.md

 # Mediacat
-Simple tool to extract torrent magnets from the web.
+Simple tool to grab torrent magnets from the web.
 ```
 mcat "Best Movie in The World" --hd -f=3
 ```

 ### Usage
+**Currently, Mediacat is only tested to work on Windows 10 x64 bit.**

+Download file `bin/mcat-1.0.0-win-x64.zip`.
+Extract it to some directory and `cd` to it.
-`mcat --help` for usage instructions.
+Then do `mcat --help` for usage instructions.

 ### Build
 **Make sure you have a working copy of Java 11 installed on your machine.**